emreutkan/FreshDealMobile/Documentation/Guide/ios_build.md

-# Sideload Expo Development Build to iOS instead of using Expo go
+# Side load Expo Development Build to iOS instead of using Expo go

 This guide covers setting up Java, Ruby, CocoaPods, and Xcode for building and sideloading an iOS project locally.